rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-As it can be seen, some countries are still on the rise, and some have definetlu flattened the curve.
+As it can be seen, some countries are still on the rise, and some have definetly flattened the curve.
 China and Italy seem to have had their hit, and the curves are starting to flatten.
 The same can be said for Denmark, while UK, US and Canade are sill on a rise.

-To understand how the pandemic will continue to spread, we have applied prediction models to the data gathered, and predicting how the spread looks the next couple of days.

 ### Potential reopening
 Following the lockdown and the flattening of the curves, the natural next step would be to look at when to open up again.
 For every day the country is closed, money is slipping out of the economies, and governments have to write big checks to keep the wheels going for companies and individuals.

 To do this we can look at the true number of infected.
 The average time from infection to death is 17 days.
 This means that if the true mortality rate is 1% then if 1 person dies today was there 100 infected 17 days ago.
-This information can together with the avg. growth rate for COVID19 be used to give an estimate of the true number of infected in each country.
+This information can together with the avg. growth rate for the virus be used to give an estimate of the true number of infected in each country.
 <iframe
         src="Charts/webpage010.png"
         width="900" height="400"
         frameBorder="0"
 ></iframe>
-The charts clearly show why it would be very interstring to know the actual mortality rate.
+This clearly show why it would be very interstring to know the actual mortality rate.
 Relatively small changes is the mortality rate assumption from 3% to 1%  would mean that many many more million people would have had the infection.
 This is very important information to know when planning a reopening of a country like US.
+One thing is however for sure - the actual number of confirmed cases is in all scenarios way to low and should not be trusted blindly.

 ### Summary
-We have seen that the disease spread rapidly, with the death rate following and even increasing a bit, as the disease became pandemic.
+The disease spread rapidly, with the death rate following and even increasing a bit, as the disease became pandemic.
 However, there is a large uncertanity regarding these numbers, and the difference between reported and true numbers might be big.

-We have also discovered how lock downs are a great idea to stop the disease, and faster actions give great results.
-Before looking into the costs of these lock downs, let us look into the social media awareness to see how the people have reacted to this (to our generations) new phenomenon.
+Lock downs are a great idea to stop the disease, and faster actions give great results.
+Before looking into the costs of these lock downs, will there be looked into the social media awareness to see how the people have reacted to this (to our generations) new phenomenon.

 ## Social Media Data from Twitter
-We gathered 1308276 from a dataset of kaggle, with country codes, between March 12th and April 30th.
-It can be seen that the tweet amount peaked around mid-late march and then stabelized at a lower level in april.
+1.308.276 tweets made between March 12th and April 30th containing country codes has been gathered.
+It can be seen that the awareness in europe is very high - also compared to US.
+By zooming into US on the interactive map is it clear that the main social media attention concerning the virus in US is along the coastlines, while central US has show little to minor awareness online.

 <iframe
         src="Charts/webpage013.html"